 In 2017, 73% of Allen County adults had sexual intercourse.
-7% percent of adults had more than one partner.
-CDC estimates that youth ages 15-24 make up just over one quarter of the sexually active population, but account for half of the 20 million new sexually transmitted infections that occur in the United States each year (Source: CDC, STDs in Adolescents and Young Adults, 2016 STD Surveillance).
+Seven percent (7%) of adults had more than one partner.
+The Centers for Disease Control and Prevention (CDC) estimates that youth ages 15-24 make up just over one quarter of the sexually active population but account for half of the 20 million new sexually transmitted infections that occur in the United States each year (Source: CDC, STDs in Adolescents and Young Adults, 2017 STD Surveillance).